CLET students study online and build high level skills for the future!

 After teaching in a classroom at TAFE for many years, using mostly a white board and overhead projector and then learning to use PowerPoint, I wanted to offer a more flexible and empowering learning environment other than students attending a classroom and sitting on chairs all day, where they would rote learn and complete closed book tests.

-In a classroom, I also concluded that the group-work model was flawed, where I would consistently observe a few in each group completing most, if not all of the work and the unmotivated would expect to get the same level of credit, confirming the 80/20 rule was alive and well, meaning 20% of the group do 80% of the work.
+In a classroom, I also concluded that the group-work model was flawed, where I would consistently observe a few in each group completing most, if not all the work and the unmotivated would expect to get the same level of credit, confirming the 80/20 rule was alive and well, meaning 20% of the group do 80% of the work.

-Since 2006, my mission has been to invest a large amount of my own time and finances into learning about and then building online technologies and software to offer not only the same learning from the classroom, but at a higher level of flexibility and interactivity with the 21st century in mind.
+Since 2006, my passion has been to invest a large amount of my own time and finances into learning about and then building online technologies and software to offer not only the same learning from the classroom, but at a higher level of flexibility and interactivity with the 21st century in mind.

 Our website and online Learning Management Systems we call Study Cloud are at version 10 and version 20+ compared to the first ones we started with, not to mention the video and audio software developments since then have been huge.

-Building, maintaining, delivering and assessing courses online is an investment and commitment that far exceeds anything I experienced in the classroom and really does support that CLET and our students are modern in our thinking and that we all are willing to go that extra mile to work hard together and modernise our knowledge and skills to achieve a Nationally Recognised Qualification so we prepare well for the rest of the 21st century.
+Building, maintaining, delivering and assessing courses online is an investment and commitment that far exceeds anything I experienced in the classroom and really does support that CLET Training and our students are modern in our thinking and that we all are willing to go that extra mile to work hard together and modernise our knowledge and skills to achieve a Nationally Recognised Qualification, so we prepare well for the rest of the 21st century.